solo-io/solo-docs/supergloo/docs/installation/_index.md

 Alternatively, you can download the CLI directly via the [SuperGloo releases page](https://github.com/solo-io/supergloo/releases).

-Next, add SupetGloo to your path with:
+Next, add SuperGloo to your path with:

 ```
 export PATH=$PATH:$HOME/.supergloo/bin